MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 ## AMSI integration with SharePoint Server

-When an AMSI-capable antivirus or anti-malware solution is integrated with SharePoint Server, it can examine the content of `HTTP` and `HTTPS` requests made to the server and prevent dangerous requests from being processed by SharePoint Server.
+When an AMSI-capable antivirus or anti-malware solution is integrated with SharePoint Server, it can examine `HTTP` and `HTTPS` requests made to the server and prevent dangerous requests from being processed by SharePoint Server.
 Any AMSI-capable antivirus or anti-malware program that is installed on the server performs the scan as soon as the server starts to process the request.

-The purpose of AMSI isn't to replace current server-level antivirus/anti-malware defenses; it solely scans the `HTTP` and `HTTPS` protocols.
+The purpose of AMSI integration isn't to replace existing antivirus/anti-malware defenses already installed on the server; it's to provide an additional layer of protection from malicious web requests made to SharePoint endpoints.
+Customers should still deploy SharePoint-compatible antivirus solutions on their servers to prevent their users from uploading or downloading files with viruses.

 ## Prerequisites